The question to Alabama Coach Nick Saban was a natural. Javier Arenas had just made a nice catch in…

 Javier Arenas: Still work to do

-in the Cotton Bowl.
-Despite the record, the Tide had struggled mightily in their return game after Tyrone Prothro had suffered a catastrophic injury to his left leg early in the year against the
+The University of Alabama had finished the 2005 football season with a 10-2 record and a 13-10 victory over Texas Tech in the Cotton Bowl.
+Despite the record, the Tide had struggled mightily in their return game after Tyrone Prothro had suffered a catastrophic injury to his left leg early in the year against the Florida Gators.

 At 5-9 and 180 pounds many considered him undersized to play corner at the next level.
 His best bet was to catch the attention of recruiters as a return man, where he excelled in high school.